-Maria Luiza de Oliveira Pinto e Paiva is Executive Vice President, Sustainability.
+Maria Luiza de Oliveira Pinto e Paiva is Executive Vice President, Sustainability, Vale S.A.
 She has been working in Sustainability for 34 years and before coming to Vale, she was Suzano's director of Sustainability.
 She also served as Executive Director of Sustainability, Communication and Corporate Relations at Fibria Celulose from March 2015 to December 2018.
 She was an executive at Banco ABN AMRO Real/Santander and Banco Nacional - with a trajectory focused on cultural transformation and leadership development.
 As Executive Director of Sustainable Development at ABN AMRO Real/Santander, she led the creation and implementation of the sustainability strategy that became a national and international benchmark.
 She led multicultural teams and projects in the periods in which she directed the HR area for Latin America, the Caribbean and Europe.
 She is a psychologist with a specialization in Human Resources from the University of Michigan, USA and is currently studying Business and Sustainability at Cambridge University, England.

 Antonio M.A.
 Pedro

-Director, Sub-regional Office for Central Africa, United Nations Economic Commission for Africa
+Deputy Executive Secretary (Programme Support), United Nations Economic Commission for Africa